 Ruud van Nistelrooy's coaching career so far - what he brings to Man Utd

-• Ruud van Nistelrooy has returned to Man Utd on coaching staff
+- Ruud van Nistelrooy has returned to Man Utd on coaching star

 Manchester United have officially welcome Ruud van Nistelrooy back to the club as the former Old Trafford favourite joins Erik ten Hag’s revamped coaching staff.

-The 48-year-old arrives back in Manchester alongside fellow Dutchman Rene Hake as an assistant manager.
+The 48-year-old arrived back in Manchester over the summer, initially joining Ten Hag's coaching alongside fellow Dutchman Rene Hake as an assistant manager.
 Meanwhile, Mitchell van der Gaag has left to pursue his own managerial career, with Benni McCarthy also departing, but Steve McClaren and Darren Fletcher staying.

 Van Nistelrooy’s time in Manchester as a player felt all too brief, perhaps due to leaving just as Sir Alex Ferguson was building his third great United side.
 But he still scored an astonishing 150 goals across all competitions during that time – including losing much of one season to injury – and was incredibly popular with fans as cries of ‘Ruuuuuuud’ reverberated around Old Trafford.